Reynella

 Health performance in Reynella is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mental health issues and arthritis are the most common medical conditions, affecting 10.1 and 9.4% of residents respectively.
-However, 62.5% of residents claim to be completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Reynella has 19.6% of residents aged 65 and over (985 people), with senior health outcomes presenting some challenges, broadly in line with national rankings for the general population.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.1% and 9.4% of residents respectively.
+However, 62.5% claim to be free from medical ailments, compared to Greater Adelaide's 67.9%.
+Working-age individuals face significant health challenges due to high chronic condition rates.
+The area has 19.9% (around 987 people) of residents aged 65 and over.
+While senior health outcomes present some challenges, they generally align with national rankings.

 Frequently Asked Questions - Health